Deusvult6764/toon_letterz/README.md

  📰 What You Get

-- 🎭 Animated satire of crypto's wildest weekly moments
+- 🎭 Animated satire of crypto's wildest moments
 - 🧠 Curated news, made entertaining and memorable
-- 🖼️ Mintable NFT versions of each issue on StarkNet
+- 🖼️ Mintable versions of each issue on StarkNet as collectibles.

 ---

  🚀 Why Subscribe?

-Crypto is already weird.
+Crypto is already unhinged.
 We just make it fun to follow.
 If you love staying informed *and* entertained, ToonLetterz is for you.